-A duplication of a beta-amoyloid gene is associated to both Alzheimer’s and Down’s.
-In Down’s Syndrome, the beta-amyloid plaque accumulate throughout lifetime.
-Increased dynorphin levels have been associated to both Alzheimer’s disorder and Down’s syndrome and is thought to play a role in the overlapping cognitive deficits seen in both conditions.
-Through normal aging we lose glutamate AMPA receptor subunits which some researchers hypothesized might be related to the rise in dynorphin levels seen with aging and could explain Alzheimer’s and age-related cognitive decline.
-In the study, they show that mice who lack dynorphin retain their AMPAr subunits and cognitive function.
+A duplication of a beta-amoyloid gene is associated to both Alzheimer’s and Down’s (1).
+In Down’s Syndrome, the beta-amyloid plaque accumulate throughout lifetime (2).
+Increased dynorphin levels have been associated to both Alzheimer’s disorder and Down’s syndrome and is thought to play a role in the overlapping cognitive deficits seen in both conditions (3).
+Through normal aging we lose glutamate AMPA receptor subunits which some researchers hypothesized might be related to the rise in dynorphin levels seen with aging and could explain Alzheimer’s and age-related cognitive decline (4).
+In a related study, the researchers show that mice who lack dynorphin retain their AMPAr subunits and cognitive function (5).

 The relationship of dynorphin to cognitive function seems to be mediated by anti-glutamatergic mechanisms of dynorphin.
-Dynorphin blocks NMDArs under most circumstances and also reduces glutamate release.
-In the case that glycine levels are low, dynorphin seems to facilitate NMDAr stimulation, possibly by binding to glycine channels which enhance NMDAr sensitivity.
-In this case, dynorphin would appear to promote excitotoxic events mediated by excess NMDAr stimulation.
+Dynorphin blocks NMDArs under most circumstances (6) and also reduces glutamate release (7).
+In the case that glycine levels are low, dynorphin seems to facilitate NMDAr stimulation (8), possibly by binding to glycine channels which enhance NMDAr sensitivity (9).
+In this case, dynorphin would appear to promote excitotoxic events mediated by excess NMDAr stimulation (10), although there may be a non-NMDAr mechanism involved in the excitotoxicity (11).
 It’s worth noting that dynorphin could normally potentiate its’ own antagonism of NMDAr by binding to glycine channels when dynorphin levels are high enough to occupy them both.
 There is evidence that NMDArs cause dynorphin to release.
 In a study on stimulant drugs, researchers found that dynorphin upregulation is a response to D1-NMDAr interactions, supporting that NMDAr may be critical to increasing dynorphin levels.

 In the past, I’ve discussed dynorphin and cognition.